apache/apisix/docs/en/latest/FAQ.md

 make: *** [deps] Error 1
 ```

-## How to access APISIX Dashboard through APISIX proxy
+## How to access Apache APISIX Dashboard through Apache APISIX proxy

-1. Keep the APISIX proxy port and Admin API port different(or disable Admin API).
+1. Keep the Apache APISIX proxy port and Admin API port different(or disable Admin API).
 For example, do the following configuration in `conf/config.yaml`.

 The Admin API use a separate port 9180: